 23 The Lord said to Moses, “Has the hand of the Lord grown short?
 Now you shall see whether my word to you will come to pass or not.”

-24 Moses went out, and told the people the Lord’s words; and he gathered 70 elders from among the people, and set them around the Tent.
-25 The Lord came down in the cloud, and spoke to him, and took, of the Spirit that was on him, and put it on the 70 elders.
-When the Spirit rested on them, they prophesied, and did not cease.
+24 Moses went out and told the people the Lord’s words, and he gathered 70 elders from among the people and set them around the Tent.
+25 The Lord came down in the cloud and spoke to him, and took, of the Spirit that was on Moses and put it on the 70 elders.
+When the Spirit rested on them, they prophesied and did not cease.

 28 Joshua the son of Nun, the servant of Moses, one of his chosen men, answered, “My lord Moses, forbid them!”

 29 Moses said to him, “Are you jealous for my sake?
 I wish that all the Lord’s people were prophets, that the Lord would put his Spirit on them!”